Fixed-rate mortgages explained; A complete guide

 An independent mortgage broker like ourselves can discuss your circumstances with you and give tailored recommendations to suit your intentions and ensure you minimise the risk of choosing the wrong type of deal - so don't set your mind on something until you have taken advice!

-As per the notes above anyone who is likely to need to move house, make large overpayments (perhaps in excess of 10% of the balance in a single year), raise additional money from the property or anyone who is going to sell their property or pay the mortgage off entirely should pay significant attention to the risks of high early repayment penalties.
+As per the notes above anyone likely to need to move house, make large overpayments (perhaps above 10% of the balance in a single year), raise additional money from the property or anyone who is going to sell their property or pay the mortgage off entirely should pay significant attention to the risks of high early repayment penalties.

 5 year fixed mortgages are very often taken by first time buyers, who may be one of the most likely groups of customers to want to move home within that time.